wsugarman/charts/README.md

 | `durabletask-azurestorage-scaler` | https://github.com/wsugarman/durabletask-azurestorage-scaler |

 ## Helm Chart Repository
 The chart repository is controlled by the [index.yaml](./index.yaml) that details all of the available charts and their versions.
-As new charts and versions are published, their corresponding archives and provenance files are found in the root folder:
+As new charts and versions are published, their archives and provenance files are found in their corresponding folder:
 ```
 ./charts/
   |
   |- index.yaml
+  |- durabletask-azurestorage-scaler/
+      |
       |- durabletask-azurestorage-scaler-1.0.0.tgz
       |- durabletask-azurestorage-scaler-1.0.0.tgz.prov
       |- durabletask-azurestorage-scaler-2.0.0.tgz
       |- durabletask-azurestorage-scaler-2.0.0.tgz.prov
       |- ...
 ```

 ### Installation